 From a marketing agency perspective, they don’t need to market as much or as often if they have a stable client base.

 When clients have an established advertising agency, they don’t have to start from scratch.
 The advertising agency will have most of the product information, reducing the cost and time to launch each new campaign.

 Each company can become a brand advocate for the other.
 Long-term relationships increase the networking opportunities that each company can provide the other, along with valuable testimonials.

 For an effective and sustainable relationship, it requires collaboration and clear communication from both sides.

 Clear Expectations Remove Doubts

-- Fair remuneration – It must be fair to both parties, aligning with the agencies goals while meeting the client’s objectives.
+- Fair remuneration – It must be fair to both parties, aligning with the agency's goals while meeting the client’s objectives.
 Agreeing to an equitable arrangement builds trust.

 - Evaluation method – Both parties should agree on the metrics of every campaign.
 The goal is to increase accountability and the performance of the campaigns.

 - Establish and follow proper communication channels – Ensure that honest feedback flows through appropriate channels.